 Individuals pursuing their bachelor’s degree online have an opportunity to learn about the many aspects of healthcare systems and management.
 They take classes in a variety of subject areas, such as economics and policy, and work toward what is usually offered as a Bachelor of Science (B.S.) in healthcare management.
 Full-time students typically take four years to earn their degree.

-Online bachelor's degree in healthcare management: coursework and overview
+Online bachelor’s degree in healthcare management coursework

 Students seeking a bachelor’s degree in healthcare management take a combination of general education, core major and elective classes.
 The curriculum varies by program, but some commonly required classes are shown below, with some of the topics that students may encounter.